TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

  * Added blinking and pulsating corridor segment pieces to enrich scifi themed game levels
  * NOTE: New sample level added to mapbank called GS13-PS2ShadedScifi.fpm demonstrating the above improvements
  * NOTE: Remember to switch FULL SHADER EFFECTS on in order to view the improved scifi segments
+ * Fixed bug causing entities that did not specify a TEXTURED field to wipe out texture when any shading applied

 V1.1.6 BETA 18 - 11/11/09
 -------------------------